InnocentusLime/innocentusLime.github.io/content/_index.md

 # This page

-This website has been made using the Zola static website generator and contains not a single line JavaScript.
+This website contains not a single line JavaScript.
 All HTML and CSS are hand-written.
 Why?
 I do not know myself to be honest!
 However, it must be one of the following:

 * It has been done to learn all CSS and HTML tricks
 * It has been done out of spite